 Region 9 will select Allstar coaches to pick their own Allstar teams and represent Region 9 in Area tournaments and any other tournaments the teams wish to enter.
 Allstar play is rewarding as you can usually work on more advanced skills and tactics and individual and team improvement is usually rapid.

 Allstar participation can cost from \$500 - \$700 per player, either raised from the families or by fund raising activities.
 AllStars begin practice the week after Thanksgiving and can extend into June.
-For more information, contact Region 9's Coaching Director or check the Allstar Web page at http://www.ayso9.org/Default.aspx?tabid=863292

 Adult League Soccer